Automatic curd maker machine with thick homemade dahi

 Area with 3+ hours daily power cuts + no inverter Skip it.
 The machine needs continuous power for 6–8 hours.

-At Rs 1,199, the InstaCuppa Automatic Curd Maker is the mid-range pick with the strongest review base (4.3 stars, 1,181 reviews).
-The 304 stainless steel container, 15W power draw, and automatic temperature control cover everything the science of curd-making requires.
-The only real limitation — shared by every competitor — is the need for uninterrupted electricity.
+At Rs 1,199, the InstaCuppa Automatic Curd Maker is the mid-range pick.
+It has the strongest review base.
+It has 4.3 stars and 1,181 reviews.
+The 304 stainless steel container is included.
+It uses 15W power.
+It has automatic temperature control.
+These features cover everything the science of curd-making requires.
+The only real limitation is the need for uninterrupted electricity.
+Every competitor shares this same limitation.

-If you eat curd daily and your curd does not set reliably in winter, this is one of the easiest Rs 1,199 you will spend.
+If you eat curd daily, this will help you.
+If your curd does not set well in winter, read on.
+This is one of the easiest Rs 1,199 you will spend.

 Ready to Make Curd That Sets Every Single Time?